Methods Summary |

 return currentChar;

-the number of bytes actually read or -1 if the end of the filtered stream has been reached while reading.
+Returns the number of bytes actually read or -1 if no bytes have been

 // BEGIN android-changed